 - Introduction to Alternative-Specific Designs

-This session covers two of our most popular survey strategies: MaxDiff (best/worst item scaling) and Adaptive CBC.
-Topic to be covered:
+On day 3, we’ll discuss two of our most popular survey strategies: MaxDiff (best/worst item scaling) and Adaptive CBC.
+We will cover the following:

 - Designing, programming, and analyzing MaxDiff experiments